-A year-long statewide initiative to learn about innovative approaches to improving health services for people experiencing homelessness
+The year-long statewide initiative promoted innovative approaches to improving health services for people experiencing homelessness

 With more than 151,000 people living on the streets and in shelters, California’s homeless population is larger than that of any other state.
 People experiencing homelessness suffer from poorer health, have life expectancies 20 to 30 years shorter than that of the general population, and have less access to needed preventive, primary, and specialty health care services.
 The high prevalence of chronic physical health conditions, behavioral health needs, and acute and infectious illnesses in this population has only been exacerbated by the COVID-19 pandemic.

 To address the challenges related to meeting the health care needs of people experiencing homelessness, the Center for Health Care Strategies (CHCS), with support from CHCF, launched the California Health Care and Homelessness Learning Community.
-This initiative is bringing together stakeholders from throughout California to learn from peers and experts across the nation about innovative approaches to improve health services for homeless populations.
+The initiative brought together stakeholders from throughout California to learn from peers and experts across the nation about innovative approaches to improve health services for homeless populations.

 Over 12 months, the learning community: